acuevas-15/GoogleStreetViewImageMetadataClient/README.md

 Why use this client?
 * free and open-source
-* easy to use - for many cases, only three classes come into play, one for request arguments, one for the http call, and one for the modelling the result)
+* easy to use - for many cases, only three classes come into play, one for request arguments, one for the http call, and one representing the result)
 * lightweight - GoogleStreetViewImageMetadataClient only has one dependency on Google's Gson library.
 Otherwise only standard java libraries are used.

 ## Usage